sadrul/wp-smart-insights/README.md

 ---

-**WP Smart Insights** - Making WordPress content optimization smarter and more privacy-focused.
+**Smart Insights** - Making WordPress content optimization smarter and more privacy-focused.